 The rise of clinical leadership: from dark side to centre stage

-In this step we will explore how clinical leadership has emerged as a major priority of policy makers and is viewed as central to improving healthcare.
+In this step we will explore how clinical leadership has emerged as a major priority of policymakers and is viewed as central to improving healthcare.

-It is argued that there are distinctive advantages of having clinicians take on these leadership roles.
+It is argued that there are distinct advantages of having clinicians take on these leadership roles.
 An influential report by the management consulting firm, McKinsey (Mountford and Webb, 2009) argues that in order to transform health services in future “leadership must come substantially from doctors and other clinicians, whether or not they play formal management roles.”
-The reasons for this are obvious: “Clinicians not only make the frontline decisions that determine the quality and efficiency of care but also have the technical knowledge to help make sound strategic choices about longer-term patterns of service delivery”.
+The reasons for this are obvious: “clinicians not only make the frontline decisions that determine the quality and efficiency of care but also have the technical knowledge to help make sound strategic choices about longer-term patterns of service delivery”.

-For these reasons, policy makers in many countries have become increasingly animated by the prospect of strengthening clinical leadership as a means of accelerating the pace of healthcare improvement.
+For these reasons, policymakers in many countries have become increasingly animated by the prospect of strengthening clinical leadership as a means of accelerating the pace of healthcare improvement.
 Interestingly, many professional bodies themselves have also embraced this idea, with clinical leadership moving from ‘the dark side to centre stage’ (Ham et al., 2011).
 In the UK, for example, the Royal College of Physicians (2005) states that “a doctor’s corporate responsibility, shared as it is with managers and others, is a frequently neglected aspect of modern practice”.
-In future doctors need to see themselves as ‘partners’ and ‘leaders’ as well as excellent practitioners (GMC, 2009).
+In future, doctors need to see themselves as ‘partners’ and ‘leaders’ as well as excellent practitioners (GMC, 2009).

 Consistent with this idea, in many countries, great investments have also been made in the formal training and education of clinicians to become more effective leaders.
 Hence, in the Netherlands medical education is based on the Canadian Model of Medical Education (CanMEDS), constructed around seven areas of expertise, one of which is management.
-In the UK, a ‘Medical Leadership Competency Framework’ also exists to guide doctors training, and is now incorporated into the undergraduate and all postgraduate (specialist) curricular.
+In the UK, a ‘Medical Leadership Competency Framework’ also exists to guide doctors’ training and is now incorporated into the undergraduate and all postgraduate (specialist) curricular.
 In these cases and more widely, finding ways to unleash the leadership potential of clinicians is viewed as being a central building block towards the improvement of healthcare.